melaniesagasser/GitBranch/README.md

-Deployed as GitHub Page under https://melaniesagasser.github.io/GitBranch/create-branch/ using mkdocs
+Deployed as GitHub Page at https://melaniesagasser.github.io/GitBranch/create-branch/ using mkdocs